Axeon-Network/kurowiki/pages/articles/axeonnetwork.md

 **MidoriMC** (previously known as **AxeonMC**) was a Minecraft Java Edition server for the community of Axeon.
 The server was officially announced on 11 May 2025 as a Survival 1.21.4 Fabric server with its own world.

-Roughly a week later, on 18 May 2025, AxeonMC was renamed MidoriMC and changed from a Survival world to a Creative world, using the same world found in [the original Horicraft](Horicraft) (Nekori's Minecraft server), as its semi-official continuation.
+Roughly a week later, on 18 May 2025, AxeonMC was renamed MidoriMC and changed from a Survival world to a Creative world, using the same world found in [the original Horicraft](Horicraft) (Kit's Minecraft server), as its semi-official continuation.
 Later on, the world was reset with everything started anew while continuing to use the Horicraft world seed.

 Over time, the server had been updated to 1.21.5, then to 1.21.6 and to 1.21.7.
 On 1 August 2025, it was announced that MidoriMC would go offline for good, due to lack of players most of the time and thus lack of interest to keep it online.
 At its peak, MidoriMC had around 5 concurrent online players, this being in late May 2025.